 - Take a large bowl and mix the butter and white sugar together to obtain a fluffy mixture.

 - Beat the egg in a separate bowl and add it to the butter mixture slowly.
 Add the vanilla extract, sugar and mix it well.

 - Now, add the all purpose mix and fold the content with soft hands.

 - Cover the dough and let it chill for another one hour.

-- Preheat oven to 400 degrees F. Now place small amounts of dough on the butter-greased cookie sheets.
+- Preheat the oven to 400 degrees F. Now place small amounts of dough on the butter-greased cookie sheets.

-- Place the cookie sheet in the oven for next ten minutes or till the cookies rise.
+- Place the cookie sheet in the oven for the next ten minutes or till the cookies rise.